Built-in Plugin

 type=add-reviewer

-, i.e., add all - When
+, adding all by default - When

 type=add-reviewer-from-repo-members

-defaults to 1 - When
+is 1 - When

 type=add-reviewer-from-group-members

-defaults to 1 - When
+is 1 - When

 type=add-reviewer-from-outside-collaborator-members

-defaults to 1 - When
+is 1 - When

 type=add-assignee

-, the default value ofcount
+, the default value forcount

 is the number ofreviewers

-If the current number of reviewers or assignees is greater than or equal to count
+If the number of existing reviewers or assignees is >= count

-, no action will be taken.
+, then no action is taken.

 exclude